 With its diverse flora and fauna and rich heritage, Chopwell Wood is a fantastic educational resource.
-Our Forest Classroom, with nearby nature trail and pond, provides the perfect base for woodland learning.
-We also have an orienteering course, walking trails, fascinating sculptures and woodland features.
+Our Forest Classroom, with our nature trail and various added features nearby, provides the perfect base for woodland learning.
+We also have an orienteering course, walking trails, fascinating sculptures and heritage items.

 BOOKING THE FOREST CLASSROOM

-For self-led visits, schools and groups can book the Forest Classroom via the Forestry Commission on 03000 674200 or firstname.lastname@example.org
+For self-led visits, schools and groups can book the Forest Classroom via the Forestry England at Hamsterley – contact

-For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform the Forestry Commission in advance.
+For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform Forestry England in advance.
 It is also recommended that group leaders make an initial visit to carry out a Risk Assessment.

 History and heritage of Chopwell Wood

-A half day session which examines Chopwell Wood’s role throughout centuries of development in Gateshead.
-Activities include learning about folklore linked to trees and mining in the area.
+Chopwell Wood’s role throughout centuries include the use of the trees and mining in the area.

 Climate Change awareness – what do trees do for us?

-A half day session for Year 4 and above which looks at how trees and woodlands help mitigate against the effects of climate change.
-Children will learn about the Greenhouse effect, photosynthesis, carbon storage and the role of trees whilst exploring the woodland.
+Look at how trees and woodlands help mitigate against the effects of climate change.
+Children can learn about the effects of global warming, photosynthesis, carbon storage and the role of trees whilst exploring the woodland.

 The Lumber Jills